Aedial/novelai-api/README.md

 ### Tests:
-The test suite is WIP and can be called with `python tests/test.py [-n <number of iterations>] [--no-login] [--side-effect]`.
-A login will be require unless --no-login is passed --side-effect will allow the class to modify things on the logged account, and can have undesired effects (so use it with caution !).
+The tests can be called with `pytest -n auto --tb=short tests`.
+Note that running `npm install fflate` and having node.js installed is required for test_decrypt_encrypt_integrity_check to run properly

 ### Module:
 The actual module is in the novelai-api folder.
-Valid imports are : `novelai_api.NovelAI_API`, `novelai_api.NovelAIError`, and everything under the `novelai_api.utils` namespace.
 This module is asynchronous, and, as such, must be run with asyncio.
 An example can be found in any file of the example directory.
 The module is registered as package under [Pypi](https://pypi.org/project/novelai-api/).